JayCeeKay1991/foosha/README.md

 - Sorting conversations by newest message and highlight unread messages
 - Mark conversations when the corresponding food item is no longer available
+- Show only food items in the list which are rendered in the selected area of the map
 - Add badges to the food items regarding dietary preferences
 - Convert Javascript to Typescript
 - Adding testing